octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 ### Events

 Named event factories produce detached, transport-safe payload data.
-Some processing code constructs `EngineEvent` directly for no-payload Resolve change signals and simple queue summaries.
-Current direct events contain only transport-safe values, but the architecture test does not automatically inspect future direct construction.
-Maintain named factory functions or extend the test to cover new direct producers.
+The architecture test requires a representative simple-data sample for every public factory.
+It also inventories direct `EngineEvent` construction: direct producers use literal event names, and the only reviewed direct payload is the fixed simple `job.changed` queue summary.
+Add a named factory and sample before introducing another payload shape.

 Queue events expose stable job summaries rather than callables, threads or temporary processing objects.